-This document will describe the compelling reasons for application developers to leverage XUL and Mozilla technology for building cross-platform applications.
+Also described are some reasons application developers might choose to leverage XUL and Mozilla technology for building cross-platform applications.
 This same investigation will provide sufficient explanation of Mozilla's motivation to build XUL and why the Mozilla platform is constructed using it.
 The key features and benefits of XUL will be explored followed by an examination of supporting Mozilla technologies.
 Finally, a mini case study of a Calendar application written in XUL will reinforce the benefits of building applications with Mozilla.

 |Powerful widget-based markup language||The goal of XUL is to build cross platform applications, in contrast with DHTML which is intended for developing web pages.
 For this reason, XUL is oriented toward application artifacts such as windows, labels, and buttons instead of pages, heading levels, and hypertext links.